 2. Reset Opera to its defaults

 As with any other web browser, resetting Opera to its default state can help protect your Mac when it has been infected with malware.
-This method will remove all your search history, bookmarks, extensions, sign-ins, cookies, cache and customizations, but also any malicious software that has made its way to your device via Opera.
+This method will remove all your search history, bookmarks, extensions, sign-ins, cookies, cache, and customizations, as well as any malicious software that has made its way to your device via Opera.

 Follow these steps to reset Opera to its factory settings:

-- Choose the Reset my data and Opera settings options and click Recover.
+Choose the Reset my data and Opera settings option and click Recover.

 3. Check results with an antivirus